What is ComBaCaL?

 23 health facilities with updated training and expanded capacity

-8 micro-enterprise projects developed by ComBaCaL village health workers
+8 micro-enterprise projects developed by ComBaCaL community health workers

 8 published articles, guidelines and reviews, with many more in development